LinuxDoku/namespace/README.md

 ```

 ## License
-The project is licenced under the conditions of the MIT licence.
+The project is licensed under the conditions of the MIT licence.